Pozitivna geografija: Background and recording

 At the time of the album recording, Bajagić was still a member of the hard rock band Riblja Čorba.
 His intention was to record a large number of songs he wrote and release them on an album, without leaving Riblja Čorba.

 The songs were recorded during November and December 1983, in a rented apartment and in PGP-RTB's Studio V, with a help in production by Kornelije Kovač.
 The musicians that participated in the album recording which would later become a member of Bajaga i Instruktori, were Dejan Cukić (formerly of Bulevar, vocals), Miroslav Cvetković "Cvele" (formerly of Pop Mašina, bass guitar), Nikola Stamatović (formerly of Zebra, Suncokret, and Bulevar, guitar), and Vladimir Golubović (drums).
 Bajagić himself sung and played guitar on the album.
 The album also featured Nenad Stefanović "Japanac" on bass guitar, Dragan Jovanović "Krle" (formerly of Generacija 5) on guitar, Kire Mitrev (of KIM) on trombone, Suzana Petričević on vocals (on the song "Papaline", which was her singing debut), Ivan Švager on clarinet, Borislav Pavićević "Longa" on backing vocals, and the album producer Kornelije Kovač on keyboards and backing vocals, with the rhythm machine programming also done by him.

 Track listing

 All songs written by Momčilo Bajagić.

 Compositions

 In 2009, in an interview to journalist Aleksandar Arežina, Bajagić commented on the songs:

 "Berlin"

-"My dad was in the partisans when he was 16, from 1943 to 1944.
+"My dad was a partisan when he was 16, from 1943 to 1944.
 He was a kid, and they were really into going to Berlin.
 But, as they travelled mostly by foot, by the time they reached some place in Austria, Berlin fell.
-The time when the song was written was the time before the fall of the Berlin Wall, and back then it had a completely different meaning."
+The time when the song was written was years before the fall of the Berlin Wall, so, back then it had a completely different meaning."